madeso/cz/ideas/ideas/sections inside a function.md

 ---
-title: 'Sections inside a function'
+title: "Sections inside a function"
-summary: 'Similar to local functions but with less typing'
+summary: "Similar to local functions but with less typing"
 tags:
   - for-functions
 ---

 Works like a function but not named and immidiatly "called"